apocalyptech/bl3mods/Apocalyptech/qol/mega_timesaver_xl/README.md

    * Hyperway travel in The Spendopticon
    * Bridge extension back to Freddie's lair at the end of Impound Deluxe
    * "Key To Happiness" timer in The Compactor, on the way into Trashlantis
+   * Ultra-Thermite opening the door to VIP Tower
    * Castle Crimson catapult animations
    * Don't Call it A Rorschach Ink-Blot Pipes, in Benediction of Pain